lammps/lammps/doc/src/compute_fabric.rst

 Description
 """""""""""

-Define a computate that calculates various fabric tensors for pairwise interactions :ref:`(Ouadfel) <Ouadfel>`.
+Define a compute that calculates various fabric tensors for pairwise interactions :ref:`(Ouadfel) <Ouadfel>`.
 The *type* and *radius* settings are used to select whether interactions cutoffs are determined by atom types or by the sum of atomic radii (atom style sphere), respectively.